Flu season is officially here.

 Traveling during the holiday season

 can increase influenza transmission (amongst colds and other illnesses).
 People board planes feeling ill.
 On planes, you sit very close to the person next to you.
 You know the feeling of being squished into a sardine can.
-The air on planes is recirculated in a closed space with lots of people for many hours.
+Essentially planes are very large sardine cans with people in them.
+The air on planes is recirculated in a closed space among hundreds of people for many hours.
 You get the gist.
 On one flight there may be 10-20 people who are ill.
 So, what do you do?
 Avoid traveling while sick.

 If you are forced to travel during the holiday times, get a mask at the local pharmacy and wear it during your flight.
 This won't prevent you from sharing your germs with others completely, but it will help.
 The mask will also help prevent you from contracting other illnesses while you're already sick.